Photon1c/cocomonkey/README.md

 A game to showcase the theory of reflexivity using an adversarial neural network engine.

+⚠️ This simulation models reflexive dynamics in options markets — how trader actions shape price movement and dealer response, and vice versa.

 This is a gamified visualization of market maker and retail trader dynamics in the options market, featuring gamma profiles, slingshot mechanics, and AI-driven agents.

 ## Features

-- **Real-time Market Simulation**: Visualizes SPY price, strikes, and gamma profiles
+- **Real-time Market Simulation**:
+  - Visualizes SPY price, strikes, and gamma profiles
+  - Models reflexive market dynamics and dealer hedging
+  - Real-time gamma profile visualization
 - **AI Agents**:
   - Retail Agent with psychological profiles and adaptive targeting
   - Market Maker (Monkey) Agent with defensive strategies